 WHAT’S NEXT?
 A new Congress, friendly to Israel and hostile to Obama, or something more “up close and personal” a la mode JFK?

 He predicts they will lose power in both houses next month with Obama going in two years, if something doesn’t happen to him before then.

 He touches on the weakness of the Arab States.
 Regardless, it is the most vicious campaign in history, he calls for some activity by the impotent Arab states.
 How does one do this?

 They talk about the outrageous comments by the Rabbis in Israel, in recent weeks.
 The outrageous attitudes and their ability to say these things in public.
 Such confidence, such arrogance.

 Alan Hart also likened Hassan Nasrallah to Gamal Abdel Nasser and expounded on ‘the Resistance,’ Iran and Ahmedinejad.
 An illuuminating and must listen to interview.

 Listen Now(interview starts at 1:35):

 Alan Hart is a former ITN and BBC Panorama foreign correspondent who covered wars and conflicts wherever they were taking place in the world and specialized in the Middle East.
 His Latest book Zionism: The Real Enemy of the Jews, is a three-volume epic in its American edition.
 He blogs on www.alanhart.net and tweets on www.twitter.com/alanauthor.

-Posted by Debbie Menon on October 25, 2010, With 0 Reads, Filed under Politics, World.
+Posted by Debbie Menon on October 25, 2010, With 172 Reads Filed under Government & Politics, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.